shmuel7e/Silent-anti-theft-system-for-bike/README.md

 # EE-project-
-Small project from my degree in EE - silent anti theft system for bike All the project information\specs are in the project book.
+project from my degree in EE - silent anti theft system for bike All the project information\specs are in the project book.